Crump to represent Randy Cox, Black man hurt in police van

 “People from the community have been coming to us for years talking about how they torture people in the back of paddy wagons,” he said.
 “They put people in the back of the paddy wagon; they go real fast and then they slam the brakes.”

-New Haven Mayor Justin said last week that prisoner transport vans not equipped with seatbelts have been taken out of service and that the police department is working to install seatbelts in them.
+Elicker said last week that prisoner transport vans not equipped with seatbelts have been taken out of service and that the police department is working to install seatbelts in them.
+He said Tuesday that department will be also be implementing more training for officers in response to the incident.